What are the XLOOKUP & VLOOKUP functions in Excel?

 So there you have it, a breakdown of XLOOKUP vs VLOOKUP.

-The XLOOKUP is a definite improvement to the VLOOKUP and replaces a lot of the bypasses that you had to rely on to get a VLOOKUP to work in certain instances (INDEX, MATCH, IFERROR, and other maneuverings).
+VLOOKUP has several limitations which are addressed with the introduction of XLOOKUP.
+The XLOOKUP function is a definite improvement to VLOOKUP and replaces a lot of the bypasses that you had to rely on to get a VLOOKUP to work in certain instances (INDEX, MATCH, IFERROR, and other maneuverings).

 VLOOKUP was a trusted old companion and it may still have a place in certain instances - so don’t write it off yet.
 But the XLOOKUP is without a doubt a great and much-needed improvement.